austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Cleaned up codeclub.social, added favicons to codeclub and my portfolio, made portfolio look better and responsive, added minor animations, applied to some more jobs, scheduled 3 codeclub meetups

 **Thoughts**: This weekend I spent a ton of time working on my portfolio, and I think it's coming together.
 Now that I received the go ahead to schedule meetups, I can take a look at the meetup cards on codeclub.social to clean them up, and then take a video and add to my portfolio.
 After that, I'll have to decide what to work on next.
 Hopefully, I will be able to get some feedback from professional SWEs and make a plan.

+### Day 219: January 2, 2018

+**Todays' Progress**: Cleaned up codeclub.social, added it to portfolio, made an anonymized resume, applied to some jobs

+**Thoughts**: I need to find a way to get feedback on my resume and some advice on what I should do next.
+Maybe I'll start reading CTCI.
+Whatever I end up doing, I need to kick it into high gear.